josbeir/cakephp-docs-md/docs/2/en/development/configuration.md

-If you are installing CakePHP on a webserver besides Apache, you can find instructions for getting URL rewriting working for other servers under the [/installation/url-rewriting](installation/url-rewriting.md) section.
+If you are installing CakePHP on a webserver besides Apache, you can find instructions for getting URL rewriting working for other servers under the [URL Rewriting](../installation/url-rewriting.md) section.

 App.fullBaseUrl
 The fully qualified domain name (including protocol) to your application’s root.